Tollewebseite/bitcrystal_v20/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Bitcoin-Qt.
-On Debian or Ubuntu:
+You need execute the bitcrystal.all.linux.make.sh
-	`sudo apt-get install libqtgui4`

 Other Pages